grokking-sc/grokking-sc/README.md

 In order to run the compiled binary either use `cabal run sequent-calculus FILENAME` or the build target `make run -filepath=FILENAME` where `FILENAME` is the path to the source file to be run.
 The file will then be parsed, type checked, compiled, focused and evaluated, outputting the resulting `Core` program, before and after focusing, along with the trace of evaluating the `main` function.

-## Packing

-All the source code found in this directory can be packed into a zip folder using the `pack.sh` script or the `make pack` target.
-This will also include the compiled `all.js` script, created by the `build-webdemo.sh`.
-When that build script is run a second time, the `all.js` file will be overwriten by the new version.